Skip to content

 Bases: torchzero.core.module.Module

-Chain of modules, mostly used internally
+Chain modules, mostly used internally

 class Chain(Module):

-"""Chain of modules, mostly used internally"""
+"""Chain modules, mostly used internally"""

 def __init__(self, *modules: Module | Iterable[Module]):